Issei Sagawa murdered a friend and ate her remains, yet he's free to walk the streets — and his desires haven't changed.

 “[It] made me even more hysterical and I knew that I simply had to kill her,” he said.

 The very next night he did.
 This time the gun fired and Hartevelt was killed instantly.
-Sagawa only faced an instant of remorse before it turned to elation.
+Sagawa only felt a moment of remorse before he became elated.

 “I thought about calling an ambulance,” he recalled.
 “But then I thought, ‘Hang on, don’t be stupid.
 You’ve been dreaming about this for 32 years and now it’s actually happening!'”